SamLovesHoneyWater/neuroevolution-coop/README.md

 This is a project that explores the universality of vector representations among RNNs.
 RNNs that are trained independently to play a game have a high chance of being able to understand each other's vector representations of game information, even without previous encounters.
+(This is a final project for LING 26520/COGS 20001 "Mind, Brain and Meaning".)

 ## The Experiment